Building A Sukkah Together ©

 Anyone who does not have plans for this year's High Holiday Services should consider visiting.
 There are costs involved but the costs are reasonable.
 They will work with you.
 Plan now for your PRAYER VACATION to colorful Colorado where your prayers are a mile higher to begin with...

 This year we enjoyed sharing Yom Kippur there with old friends at the above congregation.
 That is where this year's Sukkah story actually begins.
 After Kol Nidre Service was completed.
 I quietly remained behind waiting for the meeting area to empty out.
-As usual, a very holy feeling lingered, especially after three hours of powerful tefillah.
+As usual, a very holy feeling lingered, especially after three hours of powerful Tefillah.
 It was like bathing in the afterglow.
 The area was radiant with spiritual light.

 Soon a couple of friends joined me, Alex and Al. We quietly sat down drawing our chairs together while drinking in the remaining atmosphere.
 Alex is known in our family for short precise phrases.
 His face was glowing in a full smile as he softly said, "So good!
 So good!"